6 Bluebonnet Flower Facts

 3. The Lupinus Texensic and Lupinus Subcarnosis (species of bluebonnets) only grow in Texas.

-Texas is known for their bluebonnets and even though it’s not the only place in the U.S where they can be found it is the only place you’ll find both the Lupinus Texensic and Lupinus Subcarnosis species.
+Texas is known for its bluebonnets and even though it’s not the only place in the U.S where they can be found it is the only place you’ll find both the Lupinus Texensic and Lupinus Subcarnosis species.

 4. Texas was the first state to plant flowers alongside the state highways.